bmdavi3/join-bench/README.rst

 Output
 ~~~~~~

-Benchmark results are stored as CSV files in the benchmark_results directory
+Benchmark plots and CSV files are stored in the results/ directory by default